Dubosej1/blackjack-trivia/docs/terms.md

 - CREDIT: See TRIVIA CREDIT.

+- CODE (Card): A 2 character symbol that is an alternative way to display cards.
+The 1st character is a card's Rank and the 2nd character is the card's Suit.

 - CORE SIDE BET: A type of Side Bet that is a native part of the basic Blackjack game.
 This is compared to other Side Bets, that are simple additions.

 - DEALER: A CPU controlled player that you are playing against.
 DEALER deals the cards to itself and PLAYER throughout the game.